javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/6-rewrite-if-else-question/task.md

 Rewrite `if..else` using multiple ternary operators `'?'`.

-For readability, it's recommended to split the code span over lines.
+For readability, it's recommended to split the code into multiple lines.

 ```js
 let message;